Estimated reading time: 7 minutes

 The key differences between the two:

-The state has the burden of proving by a preponderance of the evidence that the defendant confessed voluntarily.
+The government has the burden of proving by a preponderance of the evidence that the defendant talked or confessed voluntarily.

 What is an involuntary statement?